 Stephen has extensive project management experience, is a qualified Heritage Consultant, Organic Market Gardener and has a Permaculture Design Certificate.
 He is assisting the Newbold team with developing a long-term plan for the Land and Gardens to support internal programs and external collaborations with the wider community.
 He also leads Conservation Weeks with Trees for Life based at Dundreggan in Glen Moriston in the Scottish Highlands.

 As a professional electrician and plumber, as well as a Nichiren Buddhist, vegan and musician, JP feels that he has found the perfect place to express himself and to make himself useful.
 JP enjoys working as part of the team towards fulfilling the Newbold vision, while keeping things running smoothly by fixing everything from dishwashers to lawnmowers

-David Mead, Co-Chair of the trustees, is a retired medical doctor with years of experience in General Practice and Psychiatry in Canada and the U.K., is a mentor and Psychotherapist locally, and is the founder and director of a successful Care Home company (Mead Medical Services Ltd.) in Scotland.
+David Mead, Director, is a retired medical doctor with years of experience in General Practice and Psychiatry in Canada and the U.K., is a mentor and Psychotherapist locally, and is the founder and director of a successful Care Home company (Mead Medical Services Ltd.) in Scotland.

-Dorota Owen , Co-Chair of Trustees, is an experienced professional in many areas: Qualified teacher; yoga teacher; workshop leader; co-founder of Northern Lights Teachers Conferences; elected council member of the Findhorn Foundation community; ambassador for the Global Ecovillage Network and a representative for the Global Centres Gathering.
+Dorota Owen , Director, is an experienced professional in many areas: Qualified teacher; yoga teacher; workshop leader; co-founder of Northern Lights Teachers Conferences; elected council member of the Findhorn Foundation community; ambassador for the Global Ecovillage Network and a representative for the Global Centres Gathering.

 Liza Hollingshead (Director) was previously leader of adult diplomacy tours, youth exchanges and student ecology education field work in Russia.
 She has experience in workshop facilitation, teaching, personal development, leadership coaching, youth empowerment and non profit organisation management.